wangxin688/netsight/README.md

 ### Changes
 - Omitting tenant support:
 In the context of a self-managed enterprise network, multi-tenant support is often unnecessary for the typical use case.
 By removing this feature, we aim to streamline and enhance the efficiency of database relationships.
+> Some personal thoughts about multi-tenant:
+> **Data Security**: When considering multiple tenancy, data security is a crucial concern.
+Using logical isolation based on identifiers, such as IDs, within the same database inevitably introduces security risks.
+On the other hand, physical isolation enhances data security but adds overhead for sharing some common data, leading to increased development and operational costs.
+A balanced compromise is leveraging PostgreSQL's schema-based approach for data isolation, but this may require additional development effort.
+**Necessity**: The motivation behind designing this solution is driven solely by personal interest, without considering commercial requirements.
+In self-managed enterprise networks and data centers, the majority of scenarios may not necessitate multi-tenancy support.
+If there is a need for data-level isolation, exploring options like a data warehouse to provide Attribute-Based Access Control (ABAC) capabilities could be considered.
+Moreover, at the foundational level, if future extensions for multi-tenancy (based on ID-based isolation) are required, they can be implemented with ease.
 - Eliminating regions:
 The intention is to utilize site_group for site management, incorporating configuration inheritance.
 This adjustment simplifies the structure and improves overall manageability.
 - Constraining location tree depth: